Molloy (novel): Literary significance and legacy

 The Trilogy is generally considered to be one of the most important literary works of the 20th century, and the most important non-dramatic work in Beckett's oeuvre.

 Novelist Tim Parks, writing in The Telegraph, described its influence on him: "Molloy entirely changed my sense of what could be done with literature.
 You have a wonderfully engaging, comic voice remembering distant events in the narrator's life – an attempt to find his mother to ask her for money – yet as you read, every ordinary assumption one has about novels is stripped away from you, the setting, the identity of the characters, the time scheme, the reality of events themselves.
 In the end, nothing is certain but that the voice will go on trying to put a life together and make sense of it until death calls time on the tale."

 Comparing Molloy with the novels that preceded it, The New York Times wrote that the experience was "to marvel anew at the velocity and drive of the prose.
 The energy is suddenly urgent and channeled into an exploration of an inner landscape, a passionate and obsessive investigation of being."

-In an interview, Brian Evenson said "I tend to think contemporary American fiction would be more interesting if more writers knew Molloy."
+In an interview, Brian Evenson said: "I tend to think contemporary American fiction would be more interesting if more writers knew Molloy".

-Vladimir Nabokov considered it one of his favorite of Beckett's books.
+Vladimir Nabokov considered it one of his favorites of Beckett's books.

-Passages from the novel are spoken by a possessed character in Annihilation (film), directed by Alex Garland and based on the Southern Reach Trilogy by Jeff VanderMeer.
+Passages from the novel are spoken by a possessed character in Annihilation, directed by Alex Garland and based on the Southern Reach Trilogy by Jeff VanderMeer.